vishy1618/contentstack-oauth-sample/README.md

 This is a simple web app for demoing Contentstack's OAuth capabilities

+First, create an app on the [Contentstack Developer Hub].

+Next, add the following user token scopes:

+- cm.entries.management:read
+- cm.entries.management:write
+- cm.entry:read
+- cm.entry:write

+In a stack in your organization, you can create a sample content type with a single line text box field called "body".

 To run locally,

 Create a new `.env` file in the root directory.
 You can customize the following environment variables here.
+All except `CLIENT_SECRET` is optional.

 ```
 APP_URL="https://app.contentstack.com"